Is Shiplap Still In Style? Here’s the Answer for 2025

 Like a lot of the details in the farmhouse decorating craze, shiplap has roots as an authentic architectural element, and it was around for centuries before it was thrust into the spotlight on HGTV.
 Shiplap was a building technique that added an extra layer of insulation and structure between the interior and exterior walls of a house.
 It was usually covered up by plaster or, later, sheetrock.
 Eventually, homeowners (and Joanna Gaines) discovered the charm of exposing shiplap walls, and a trend was born.

-In that way, shiplap is like subway tile or unlacquered brass cabinet hardware: it’s been trendier than usual over the last decade, but at it’s core, it’s a classic material, and it will never really be “out of style.” i.e. If your home was originally built with shiplap walls, exposing them will never be out of style.
+In that way, shiplap is like subway tile or unlacquered brass cabinet hardware: it’s been trendier than usual over the last 10+ years, but at it’s core, it’s a classic material, and it will never really be “out of style,” This is especially the case if it was originally in your home, i.e. If your home was actually built with shiplap walls in the 1800s, exposing them will never be out of style.

 All-white shiplap.